mishrasunny174/Corona-Stats/README.md

 # Corona-Stats
-A basec cli to get live corona stats written in go
+A basic cli to get live corona stats written in go

 ## Installation